 Dynamic flows change behavior during a session

-Identifier: ServiceFlow-ID

 Subscription

 The subscription contains user-specific QoS policy information, which consists of the permitted QoS parameters and some other information about the applicability of the policies.

-Identifier: Subscription-ID

 Subscription service (SS)

 The subscription service acts as repository of QoS policies.
 It provides the QoS policies to the access network at the beginning of sessions and initiates policy changes during sessions if there is need for it, e.g., by expiring service credits.